ericholscher/ericholscher.com/drafts/one-percent-for-open-source.rst

 the operating system to the cryptography, all of it is open source.

-Open source software is creating billions of dollars in value for startups and venture capitalists, but it has a `funding problem`_ for itself.
+Open source software is creating billions of dollars in value for startups and Venture Capitalists, but it has a `funding problem`_ for itself.
 There are not many ways for open source projects to capture the value that they create, while still being available to startup companies.